S.T.E.A.M. Day

 Stage 1: Discretionary Places Admissions

-The first stage of the POAS is known as the Discretionary Places Admissions stage, which usually occurs near the end of September.
+The first stage of the POAS is known as the Discretionary Places Admissions stage, which occurs near the end of September.
 Parents who decide to participate can choose only one school that is located either inside or outside of their school net to apply to.
 Discretionary places account for around 50% of the spaces offered at each school, and are further divided into two categories.

 Category A